Arceliar/bmwrapper/README.md

 Send p2p messages the obvious way, appending something like “@bm.addr” on the “To" address, just to make the address look valid for your email client.

-To send a broadcast, send a message from an address to itself.
-The script will notice this and send a broadcast instead of a p2p message.
+To send a broadcast, send a message to broadcast@bm.addr (as above, the details are arbitrary, the word 'broadcast' just has to be in there somewhere).

 WARNING
 -------